 For Honours and coursework Masters students and HDR candidates.

-Qualitative Research Methods provides Honours and coursework Masters students and HDR candidates with grounding in qualitative research methodologies and associated methods.
+Qualitative Research Methods provides Honours, Masters and HDR candidates with grounding in qualitative research methodologies and associated methods.
 Students will develop abilities in framing research questions; developing, critiquing and applying qualitative research methodologies; defending method choice; and the practicalities of method use such as interviewing.
 The unit is based on an expectation that students will engage in close and critical reading of key texts; participate in class discussion and group work; and position their own research in relation to historic and current trends in qualitative research.
-Students' own research will be central to class-based discussion, and students are expected to demonstrate a developing research methodology specific to their own research.
+Students’ own research will be central to class-based discussion, and students are expected to demonstrate a developing research methodology specific to their own research.

 |Unit name||Qualitative Research Methods|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

 Unit census dates currently displaying for 2024 are indicative and subject to change.
 Finalised census dates for 2024 will be available from the 1st October 2023.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).

 - Evaluate qualitative research methodologies relevant to your research